shz/catcher-in-the-try/readme.md

 ## Usage

-You need to wire up both the client and backend to make things work.
+There's both a client side piece, and a backend piece that need to be wired up for everything to work correctly.

 ### Client Side